stepanenko/python-info/README.md

 # Python Notes

+- Open-source, interpreted and dynamic language
+- Created in 1991, by a developer named Guido Van Rossum.
+- Most popular Python web frameworks are: Django, Flask, Falcon, Pyramid, and Bottle

+---

 #### If you want to specify the data type, you can use the following constructor functions:
 ```py
 x = str("Hello World")